BodenmillerGroup/xtiff/README.md

 [xarray](http://xarray.pydata.org) DataArrays as well as [numpy](https://www.numpy.org)-compatible data structures.

 To maximize compatibility with third-party software, the images are written in standard-compliant fashion, with minimal metadata and in TZCYX channel order.
-In particular, a minimal (but extensible) subset of the OME-TIFF standard is supported, enabling the naming of channels.
+In particular, a minimal (but customizable) subset of the OME-TIFF standard is supported, enabling the naming of channels.

 ## Installation